 Luhmann (2000) . . . tends to neglect the dimension of materiality; hisp.
 1

 definition of communication (Luhmann, 1992) primarily centers on face-to-face interactions.

 Luhmann indeed stresses the importance of non-human agency (in his case, by conceptualizing social systems as consisting of communication processes) but largely neglects the aspect of materiality (by prioritizing talk over text in his focus on face-to-face interactions).p.
 23

-Although we cannot precisely interpret the words “tends to” and “primarily,” and “largely,” these two statements ignore everything Luhmann wrote about symbolically generalized communication media–power, money, scientific truth, educational credentials (and other forms of symbolic capital), etc. Luhmann called these kinds of media “success media.”
+Although we cannot (and are not expected to) precisely interpret the words “tends to” and “primarily,” and “largely,” these two statements ignore everything Luhmann wrote about symbolically generalized communication media–power, money, scientific truth, educational credentials (and other forms of symbolic capital), etc. Luhmann called these kinds of media “success media.”
 I would even say that Luhmann was least interested in face-to-face communication, or interaction systems.
 According to Luhmann,

 Symbolically generalized communication media establish a novel link between conditioning and motivation.
 They gear communication in a given media area, for example, in the money economy or the exercise of power in political office, to certain conditions that enhance the chances of acceptance even in the case of “uncomfortable” communication.
 For example, goods are supplied or services rendered if (and only if) they are paid for.
 Government authorities are obeyed under the threat of physical force and because it must be assumed that society regards this threat as legitimate (e.g., as lawful).Theory of Society, vol. 1, 121-22